American cuisine: Southwest and Southern California

 The weather in Southern California is such that the temperature rarely drops below 54 F in winter, thus, sun-loving crops like pistachios, kiwifruit, avocadoes, strawberries, and tomatoes are staple crops of the region, the last often dried in the sun and a feature of salads and sandwiches.

-Olive oil is a staple cooking oil of the region and has been since the days of Junípero Serra; today the mission olive is a common tree growing in a Southern Californian's back garden.
-As a crop olives are increasingly a signature of the region along with Valencia oranges and Meyer lemons.
+Olive oil is a staple cooking oil of the region and has been since the days of Junípero Serra; today, the mission olive is a common tree growing in a Southern Californian's back garden.
+As a crop, olives are increasingly a signature of the region along with Valencia oranges and Meyer lemons.

-Soybeans, bok choy, Japanese persimmon, thai basil, Napa cabbage, nori, mandarin oranges, water chestnuts, and mung beans are other crops brought to the region from East Asia and are common additions to salads as the emphasis on fresh produce in both Southern and Northern California is strong.
+Soybeans, bok choy, Japanese persimmon, thai basil, Napa cabbage, nori, mandarin oranges, water chestnuts, and mung beans are other crops brought to the region from East Asia.
+They are common additions to salads as the emphasis on fresh produce in both Southern and Northern California is strong.

-Other vegetables and herbs have a distinct Mediterranean flavor which would include oregano, basil, summer squash, eggplant, and broccoli, with all of the above extensively available at farmers' markets all around Southern California.
+Other vegetables and herbs have a distinct Mediterranean flavor, which would include oregano, basil, summer squash, eggplant, and broccoli, with all of the above extensively available at farmers' markets all around Southern California.

 Naturally, salads native to Southern California tend to be hearty affairs, like Cobb salad and Chinese chicken salad, and dressings like green goddess and ranch are a staple.

-California-style pizza tends to have disparate ingredients with an emphasis on vegetables, with any combination of chili oil, prawns, eggs, chicken, shiitake mushrooms, olives, bell pepper, goat cheese, and feta cheese.
-Peanut noodles tend to include a sweet dressing with lo mein noodles and chopped peanuts.
+California-style pizza tends to feature a variety of ingredients, emphasizing vegetables, along with any combination of chili oil, prawns, eggs, chicken, shiitake mushrooms, olives, bell pepper, goat cheese, and feta cheese.
+Peanut noodles often include a sweet dressing, chopped peanuts, and lo mein noodles.

-Fresh fish and shellfish in Southern California tends to be expensive in restaurants, but every year since the end of WWII, the Pismo clam festival has taken place where the local population takes a large species of clam and bakes, stuffs, and roasts it as it is a regional delicacy.
+Fresh fish and shellfish in Southern California tend to be expensive in restaurants.
+Still, every year since the end of WWII, the Pismo clam festival has taken place, where the local population takes a large species of clam and bakes, stuffs, and roasts it, as it is a regional delicacy.

-Fishing for pacific species of octopus and the Humboldt squid are common, and both are a feature of East Asian and other L.A. fish markets.
+Fishing for Pacific species of octopus and the Humboldt squid are common, and both are a feature of East Asian and other L.A. fish markets.
 Lingcod is a coveted regional fish that is often caught in the autumn off the coast of San Diego and in the Channel Islands and often served baked.
-California sheephead are often grilled and are much sought after by spear fishermen and the immigrant Chinese population, in which case it is basket steamed.
+California sheephead are often grilled and are much sought after by spear fishermen and the immigrant Chinese population, in which case they are basket-steamed.

-Most revered of all in recent years is the California spiny lobster, a beast that can grow to 44 lb, and is a delicacy that now rivals the fishery for Dungeness crab in its importance.
+In recent years, California spiny lobster, which can grow to 44 lb, has become more popular.
+It now rivals the fishery for Dungeness crab in its importance.